The Academy of American Poets Prize

 - No entries will be returned.

-- All entrants must verify their authorship of submitted poems and grant the English Department permission to post their winning poems online.
+- All entrants must verify their authorship of submitted poems and grant the English Department permission to post their winning poems online in text and/or audio format.

-- Submissions that do not follow these guidelines will be disqualified.
+- Submisstions that do not follow these guidelines will be disqualified.